Shake & Boom

 Overview

 Although Australia is a geographically stable continent, that does not mean that we do not experience frequent earthquakes.
-Using devices developed over several years by the international Raspberry Shake (see the Raspberry Shake web site for details), based on the tiny but very powerful Raspberry Pi single baord computer which is about the size of a deck of playing cards, it is now feasible for citizens scientists to host their own seismic monitoring stations and contribute the data they collect to a worldwide community of people interested in such data.
+Using devices developed over several years by the international Raspberry Shake (see the Raspberry Shake web site for details), based on the tiny but very powerful Raspberry Pi single board computer which is about the size of a deck of playing cards, it is now feasible for citizen scientists to host their own seismic monitoring stations and contribute the data they collect to a worldwide community of people interested in such data.
 More recently, the ability to also monitor and record infrasound (very low frequency sound waves, mostly below the frequencies which humans can hear) has been added to these devices, allowing the deep rumbles caused by earthquakes to be detected, as well as other sources of infrasound, incuding aircraft, wind blowing through forests, wind turbines and sonic booms from meteorites entering the earth’s atmosphere.
 Please see the page on meteorite tracking for more information on this.

 Raspberry Shake and Boom capabilities